YouNow/younow.github.io/policy/en/rules.md

 ## Nudity and/or sexually explicit behavior is not permitted

--Users of all genders under the age of 18 must be fully clothed on camera.
+- Users of all genders under the age of 18 must be fully clothed on camera.
 Any user under the age of 18 without a shirt may be subject to a suspension or permanent ban.
 Users of all ages may not expose genitalia in any way.
--Encouragement of nudity is prohibited on YouNow.
+- Encouragement of nudity is prohibited on YouNow.
--Users are not allowed to:
+- Users are not allowed to:
-  -Use vulgar, profane, or sexually explicit language on camera or in the chat.
+  - Use vulgar, profane, or sexually explicit language on camera or in the chat.
-  -Display offensive or sexually explicit images on camera.
+  - Display offensive or sexually explicit images on camera.
-  -Perform sexual or sexually suggestive acts, show sex toys onscreen, or dance in a sexually suggestive manner.
+  - Perform sexual or sexually suggestive acts, show sex toys onscreen, or dance in a sexually suggestive manner.

 ## Bullying, harassment, or hate speech is not permitted